Name as it appears on the ballot: Barbara Howe

 Energy is an important element of a sound economy.
 However, bureaucrats and politicians are notoriously inept at making decisions about technology and business.
 Solar, wind, and other renewable energy sources may be a part of the energy equation.
 That said, the thing that the state needs to do is to be sure there are not unnecessary obstacles in the way for private companies to enter into the energy production business, regardless of the source.
 The private companies that enter into the business must do so without taxpayer dollars and must accept the responsibility for producing the energy in a safe way and be held accountable for any damage they might do.

-As mentioned in previous question regarding energy, energy production is important to NC.
-Like so many environmental issues, the science on hydraulic fracturing is unsettled.
-I recognize that people have serious concerns.
+I recognize that people have serious concerns about offshore drilling and hydraulic fracking.
 The issue becomes do we stop all forward progress until all concerns are 100% settled.
 That seems like an imprudent course.
 Life is not without risk.
 Our task becomes moving forward with the least amount of risk.

-For me to sign off on moving forward with fracking, two primary things will have to be in place.
-The company seeking to do the exploration and extraction of natural gas will in no way, shape, or form receive any taxpayer money.
+To move forward with offshore drilling or fracking, two primary things will have to be in place.
+The company seeking to do the exploration and extraction of oil or natural gas will in no way, shape, or form receive any taxpayer money.
 Said business must also be held fully liable for any damage it might do.
 The company would need to do a thorough assessment of the possible damages and carry sufficient insurance to compensate for any damage it might do.